ahadjidj/Streaming-Workshop-with-HDF/README.md

     - **root/StrongPassword** usable from localhost only
     - **workshop/StrongPassword** usable from remote and has full privileges on the workshop DB

-# Lab 2
+# Lab 2 Platform preparation (admin persona)
 To enforce best practices and a minimal governance, there are few tasks that an admin should do before granting access to the platform.
 These tasks include:
-  - Defining users roles and previliges on each tool (SAM, NiFi, Etc)
+  - Defining users, roles and previliges on each tool (SAM, NiFi, Etc)
-  - Define the schemas of events that we be used.
-This avoid having developpers using their own schemas making applications integration and evolution a real nightmare.
+  - Define the schemas of events that we will use.
+This avoids having developpers using their own schemas which makes applications integration and evolution a real nightmare.
   - Define and enforce naming convention that make easier managing applications lifecycle (eg. NiFi PG and processors names)
   - Define global variables that should be used to make application migration between environment simple
   - etc

-In this lab, we will implement some of these best practices to set the right environnement for our developments.
+In this lab, we will implement some of these best practices to set the right environnement for our developpers.

 ## Create schemas in Schema Registry